pymedphys/pymedphys/docs/tutes/install.rst

 --------------------------------

 PyMedPhys has a range of optional dependencies.
-If while using PyMedPhys as installed above you get ``ImportErrors`` you may install all optional dependencies by typing the following:
+If while using PyMedPhys as installed above you get ``ImportErrors`` you may install the primary optional dependencies for the main library by typing the following:

 .. code:: bash